slangslang/SQL-Projects/README.md

       - Input data into the tables
       - Perform practice exercises based on the information within the database tables

-& here are the tables I've used to my this project happen
+& here are the tables I've used to make this project happen

 ![Employee_table](https://github.com/slangslang/SQL-Projects/assets/79164773/d8c3a58d-eeed-4f96-ba7c-59fa6176a944)